bihor/fp_masterquiz/Documentation/User/Index.rst

 Select the question mode "star rating" and than add as many answers as you like to have stars.
 If you want 5 stars, add 5 answers.
 The first answer is the highest rating (e.g. 5 stars) and and last answer is the lowest answer (1 star).
 That is the opposite logic of the star rating in the extension myquizpoll.
 Do not set the points.
-In the user-answer, the points shows how many stars were selected.
+In the user-answer, the points shows how many stars were seleced.
 With the setting checkAllStars you can define if one or all stars should be checked by default.

 .. important::